How Low Can You Go?: A Clinician's Overview of Anemia

 For example, those with iron deficiency anemia (IDA) may complain of tongue pain, smooth tongue, pica (eating non-food items such as dirt), or pagophagia (compulsively eating ice).

 On the other hand, vitamin B12 (cobalamin) deficiency may present more seriously with neurologic symptoms appearing before physical ones.
-These could include psychiatric changes (irritability, depression), numbness and paraesthesias, or even vision changes.
+These could include psychiatric changes (irritability, depression), numbness and paresthesia, or even vision changes.

-But as we said, signs and symptoms are great and all, but lab diagnosis is the easiest way to confirm the presence of anemia.
-To prove our point, here’s some Labs…doing lab work…for lab diagnosis:
+Signs and symptoms are great and all, but lab diagnosis is the easiest way to confirm the presence of anemia.
+To prove our point, here are some labs… doing lab work… for lab diagnosis:

 Laboratory Diagnosis of Anemia